signalpoint/DrupalGap/docs/13_Forms/03_Form_Elements/Submit_Button.md

 To control the status of a form's submit button, try these helper functions:

-### Disable the submit button
+### Disable submit button
 ```
-form.disableSubmitButton(); // When you have a Form prototype.
+// When you have a Form prototype...
+form.disableSubmitButton();

 // OR...

-dg.loadFormFromInterface(form).enableSubmitButton(); // When you have a FormInterface object.
+ // When you have a FormInterface object...
+dg.loadFormFromInterface(form).disableSubmitButton();
 ```

-### Enable the submit button
+### Enable submit button
 ```
-form.enableSubmitButton();  // When you have a Form prototype.
+// When you have a Form prototype...
+form.enableSubmitButton();

 // OR...

-dg.loadFormFromInterface(form).enableSubmitButton(); // When you have a FormInterface object.
+// When you have a FormInterface object...
+dg.loadFormFromInterface(form).enableSubmitButton();
 ```